The Feast of the Assumption: Celebrating Mary’s Heavenly Ascension

 The word “assumption” itself comes from the Latin “assūmptiō,” meaning “taking up,” which highlights the belief in the resurrection of both body and soul.
 This belief aims to strengthen the faith of Catholics in the resurrection of all believers.

-For more on the Virgin Mary’s role in various celebrations, visit our article on Virgin Mary celebrations.
+For more insights on the Virgin Mary’s role in various celebrations, visit our article on Virgin Mary celebrations.

 By understanding these religious observances and the pivotal role Mary plays in Catholic beliefs, one can appreciate the depth and significance of the Assumption Day celebration within the Catholic faith.